 Another thing I do to manage this kind of risk is I decommission old unused accounts.
 I tend to keep track of my online accounts and I will occasionally review them.
 Here’s a cool tool for helping with this: https://www.deseat.me/

 In order to avoid reusing passcodes, I use a passcode manager.
-I was a little skeptical of using one, but I’ve been using Last Pass and I really like it.
+I was a little skeptical of using one, but I’ve been using a passcode manager and I really like it.
 I still don’t use it for everything.

 I think of my online accounts as levels of risk.
 Financial, work accounts and email that reset all other accounts, are at the highest level of risk.
 So I take the most precautions with them.
 And my recommendation is to take ten minutes and draw a little diagram, a thumbnail threat model if you will, that maps out your higher and lower risk accounts.